DAY 1 – See, Relax and Party

 Rent a bike for a few hours, a day or a few days and cycle along the scenic Rideau Canal towards Dows Lake.
 And don’t worry, the bike comes with everything you need – a helmet and a bike lock.

 Lunch: If you’re hungry, consider having lunch at the Dows Lake Pavilion.
-Here, at the water’s edge, you’ll find three restaurants; Lago, Malone’s and the Mexican-themed GuadalaHarry’s.
+Here, at the water’s edge, you’ll find a few restaurants, including the Mexican-themed Mexicali Rosa’s.

 Or if you don’t mind cycling a bit longer, go into Ottawa’s Little Italy neighbourhood (on Preston Street) and have lunch at Pub Italia.
 This is a favourite food and craft beer spot for locals.
 This pub offers so many different beers that they’ve been put together in a Beer Bible.
 This is a thing!